Protocentral/protocentral_sensything/docs/Sensything_for_IOT.md

 * Sensything  A1 to Pin 3 of the Mics5524

 ### * Adafruit IO Setup
-The first thing you will need to do is to login to Adafruit IO and visit the Settings page.
-Click the VIEW AIO KEY button to retrieve your key.A window will pop up with your Adafruit IO Key.
+The first thing you will need to do is to log in to Adafruit IO and visit the Settings page.
+Click the VIEW AIO KEY button to retrieve your key.
+A window will pop up with your Adafruit IO Key.

 ![Adafruit IO Key](images/Adafruit_IO_Key.png)